/

 Finding and releasing the genetic brakes

-To identify “braking” regRNAs, we start with a proprietary AI-based model that maps the interactions occurring in the insulated neighborhood of the disease-related gene and points us to the DNA sequences that have the strongest effect on its expression.
-Then, we conduct experiments to identify the specific regRNA that puts the brakes on that gene.
+To identify “braking” regRNAs, we start with a proprietary AI-based model that elucidates the interactions occurring within the insulated neighborhood containing the disease-related gene and points us to the regRNA sequences that have the strongest effect on its expression.
+We then conduct additional experiments to identify the specific region within the regRNA that controls that gene.

-OTC deficiency is just one genetic disease that CAMP4 has the potential to treat using its RAPTM Platform.
-There are literally thousands of other genetic diseases in which increasing the relevant gene’s output can mean the difference between a patient being sick and being relatively healthy.
+Our ASOs, which we refer to as RNA Actuators, increase levels of the gene expression by up to two-fold.
+In UCD, we believe this boost will be sufficient to increase the overall activity of the urea cycle and have a meaningful therapeutic effect.
+But, UCD is just one group of genetic diseases that CAMP4 has the potential to treat using its RAP Platform.
+There are hundreds of other genetic diseases in which increasing the relevant gene’s output, whether through a haploinsufficient or gene augmentation approach could mean the difference between sickness and health.
 We are at the forefront of this next frontier of the regulatory genome – and we’re just getting started.

 Top